AI Washing Securities Fraud Lawyer

 Investment Advisers Act Violations

-• Marketing Rule violations – False AI claims in marketing materials
+• Marketing Rule violations – False AI claims in adviser marketing materials can support regulatory scrutiny and may be evidence in a related investor claim

 State Law Claims